-For further information see the Board's Reporting of Child Abuse, Neglect or Inappropriate Relations Between Adults and Students Policy at https://www. cps.edu/sites/cps-policy-rules/policies/500/511/511-1/
+For further information see the Board's Reporting of Child Abuse, Neglect or Inappropriate Relations Between Adults and Students Policy.

 Student Records

 Under the Federal Family Educational Rights and Privacy Act ("FERPA") and the Illinois School Student Records Act ("ISSRA"), students and their parents have certain rights with respect to the student's educational records.
 These rights transfer solely to the student who has reached the age of 18, graduated from secondary school, married or entered into military service, whichever comes first.